 '''

-254 // Decimal literal
+// Decimal literal

 0254 // Decimal literal

 0b11111110 // Binary literal

-00376 // Octal literal
+0o376 // Octal literal

 0xFE // Hexadecimal literal

 0xfe // Hexadecimal literal

 '''

-Numeric literals in binary, octal, or hexadecimal notation result in bit sequences of a fixed length (i.e., they have type [n] for some n).
-The length is determined by the base and the number of digits in the literal.
-Decimal literals are overloaded, and so the type is inferred from context in which the literal is used.
+Numeric literals represent finite bit sequences (i.e., they have type [n]).
+Using binary, octal, and hexadecimal notation results in bit sequences of a fixed length, depending on the number of digits in the literal.
+Decimal literals are overloaded, and so the length of the sequence is inferred from context in which the literal is used.
 Examples: